< Facial muscles >

 The complexity of the nasal cavity is a double-edged sword.
-A disadvantage is that we easily get stuffy nasal cavity due to the inflammation.
-The two nasal cavities take their turns to widen for nasal breathing.
+Disadvantage is that we easily get stuffy nasal cavity due to the inflammation.

 Fig. 4-39.
 Ethmoid bone.

-Let us observe the coronal plane of the ethmoid bone.
+Let’s observe the coronal plane of the ethmoid bone.
 On either side of the crista galli, the cribriform plate supports the olfactory bulb, a part of I (olfactory nerve).
-The cribriform plate is perforated by foramina for the passage of I, which senses smell in the roof of the nasal cavity.
+The cribriform plate is perforated for the passage of I, which senses smell in the roof of the nasal cavity.

-The ethmoid bone does not comprise the inferior nasal concha (Fig. 4-38) which is an independent bone.
+The ethmoid bone does not include the inferior nasal concha (Figs. 4-38,41) which is an independent bone.

 Fig. 4-40.
 Constituents of nasal septum.

 The ethmoid bone determines the shape of the superior part of the nasal cavity.
-For example, if its perpendicular plate is deviated, the nasal septum gets deviated, resulting in asymmetric nasal cavities.
+For example, if its perpendicular plate is deviated, the nasal septum gets deviated, resulting in asymmetric nasal cavities (Fig. 4-38).

 Fig. 4-41.
 Lateral wall of nasal cavity with conchae removed.

-Take note of the adjective change: the “sphenoid” bone has the “sphenoidal” sinus, while the “ethmoid” bone has “ethmoidal” cells.
+Take note of the inflection of adjectives: The “sphenoid” bone has the “sphenoidal” sinus, while the “ethmoid” bone has “ethmoidal” cells.

-The sphenoidal sinus opens into the sphenoethmoidal recess (Fig. 4-38), since two spaces are at the same latitudinal level.
-The sphenoethmoidal recess is not a normal airway leading to the nasopharynx (Fig. 3-41), thus it is not qualified to be called a “nasal meatus.”
+The sphenoidal sinus opens into the sphenoethmoidal recess (Fig. 4-38), since two spaces are at the same altitudinal level.
+The sphenoethmoidal recess is not a normal airway leading to the nasopharynx (Fig. 3-44), thus it is not qualified to be called a “nasal meatus.”

-Since the middle nasal concha is oblique, the posterior ethmoidal cells open into the superior nasal meatus, whereas the middle and anterior ethmoidal cells open into the middle nasal meatus (precisely, the ethmoidal bulla).
-It is suggested that students take a look at the schematic coronal plane (Fig. 4-38) where the ethmoidal cells open to the superior and middle nasal meatuses.
+Since the middle nasal concha is oblique, the posterior ethmoidal cells open into the superior nasal meatus, whereas the middle and anterior ethmoidal cells open into the middle nasal meatus (precisely, the ethmoidal bulla and semilunar hiatus just below the ethmoidal bulla, respectively).
+It is suggested that students take a look at the schematic coronal plane where the ethmoidal cells open to the superior and middle nasal meatuses too (Fig. 4-38).

 Among paranasal sinuses, the maxillary sinus is most likely to become inflamed.
-The rationale behind this claim is that since the upper portion of the maxillary sinus is connected to the nasal cavity, secretions easily accumulate in the lower portion of the sinus, which may result in an inflammation.
+The rationale behind this claim is that since the upper portion of the maxillary sinus is connected to the nasal cavity, secretions easily accumulate in the lower portion of the sinus, which may result in inflammation (Fig. 4-38).
 Doctors commonly say, “Stagnant water is bound to rot.”